+By Daniel England.
+Last Updated 6th August 2021.
 Bends on the roads are a hotspot for road traffic accidents with many possible contributing factors.
-Country roads in particular can be hazardous due to sharp and blind bends in the road where it is impossible to foresee what may be around the corner that could cause an accident.
+Country roads, in particular, can be hazardous due to sharp and blind bends in the road where it is impossible to foresee what may be around the corner that could cause an accident.

 The speed that drivers are travelling when they go round the bend may result in an accident if they are travelling too fast.
-Often the country road speed limit UK is the national speed limit of 60mph.
-On many bends 60mph is far too fast and unfortunately not all driver’s negotiate the bend correctly which could result in going into the other lane and so into oncoming traffic, or even rolling the vehicle.
+Often the country road speed limit in the UK is the national speed limit of 60mph.
+On many bends, 60mph is far too fast and unfortunately not all driver’s negotiate the bend correctly which could result in going into the other lane and so into oncoming traffic or even rolling the vehicle.

-If you have been injured due to another person’s negligence whilst driving round a bend on the road, then you should be able to make a bends in the road crash claim.
+If you have been injured due to another person’s negligence whilst driving around a bend on the road and want to know how to claim, get in touch today.

 Select a Section:

 - A guide to claims for accidents on bends in the road.

 - What is an accident on bends in the road?

 - What to do if you are involved in an accident on bends in the road causing injury.

 - Bends on the road accident, who is responsible?